Don’t you hate it when your cucumber leaves start turning yellow? First, only minor discolorations, but then whole leaves turn yellow and wilt.

 - Remove Infected Leaves:

 Remove yellowing or discolored leaves from the plant.
-Clean your tools afterwards to be safe.
+Clean your tools afterward to be safe.

 - Phosphorous and Copper-Based Fungicides: